atremblay/obsidian-math/Calculus/Taylor's theorem.md

 \end{align}
 $$

 Try to find the value of the coefficients, it's a nightmare.
-The very last coefficient is available, but try to work this backwards and it because an absolute mess.
+The very last coefficient is available, but try to work this backwards and it becomes an absolute mess.

 ## Generalization